Jennifer Hillier-My New Thriller Obsession

 Jennifer Hillier Books

-Books featured in this article: The Butcher, Wonderland, Little Secrets, Creep, Jar of Hearts, Things We Do In The Dark
+I’ve read, The Butcher, Wonderland, Little Secrets, Creep, Jar of Hearts, Things We Do In The Dark (currently reading)

 Creep (2011) by Jennifer Hillier & apple cucumber ginger and parsley tea

 Euphoria.
 The moment right before you snuggle up with a book.
-Bonus points if your schedule is wide open and you have nothing but time on your hands…to read.
-Even more bonus points if you have a good drink to keep you company.
-And Extra-extra bonus points if it’s a real good book.
+Bonus points if your schedule is wide open, you have a good drink to keep you company and the book is really good.

-For me, there’s a moment usually within the first chapter, sometimes within the first paragraph if I’m lucky, where I know right away, I’m going to love a book.
+For me, sometimes within the first paragraph if I’m lucky, there’s a point where I know I’m going to love a book.
 Call it good ol’ fashioned intuition and alignment.

 Yes, you can be aligned with your reading preferences and live a life abundant full of books made just for you.
-But you have to be comfortable DNFing the ones that don’t interest you.
-Don’t spend time on books that don’t tickle your fancy, so you have more room for the ones that do.
+Put down the books that don’t tickle your fancy, so you have more room for the ones that do.
+Tickle Tickle.

 The Butcher (2014) by Jennifer Hillier

-One day I was minding my business eating a piece of strawberry cake, admiring all my pretty books and decided to take a quick peek at The Butcher.
-I call them first chapter sneak peeks; I do it for fun.
-If it hooks me, I stick around.
-If not, I put the book down for another day.
+One day I was minding my business eating a piece of strawberry cake, admiring my pretty books and decided to take a quick peek at The Butcher.

 I started The Butcher on the 15th of January.
 By the time I came up for air, it was the 3rd of February.
 I read five Hillier books in twenty days.